 … and after a bunch more welding and a paint job that I neglected to take any pictures of … viola! … the finished product.
 The silver band around the bottom isn’t a racing stripe.
 It covers the seam where I tack welded the bottom of the tank back on.
 I did not want to weld it on permanently since I may want to disassemble the stove later for inspection.

 Notice that I removed a glass pane from the left door of my fire place and replaced it with cardboard.
 The aluminum flex tube passes snugly through a hole cut in the cardboard to expel the exhaust gases into the fireplace where, still warm, they rise and exit through the existing chimney.
 I know you’re probably thinking I must be crazy to use a combustible material like cardboard for this purpose, but the fact is that the exhaust volume from this stove is so low and the stove is so efficient at removing heat from the exhaust that this aluminum tube reaches a maximum temperature of only about 60 degrees C during operation.
+That’s cooler than a typical cup of coffee.
 The top of the stove gets much hotter, of course.

 Does it work?

 Well… actually … it works too well.
-The difference between burning wood in the fireplace and burning wood in this stove is amazing.
-I’ve fed the fireplace for hours before with hardly a noticeable rise in room temperature but it only takes a few handfuls of wood in the rocket stove to raise the room temperature by several degrees.
+The difference between burning wood in the fireplace and burning wood in this stove is incredible.
+You really have to experience it to believe you can get so much heat from a small handful of wood.
+I’ve fed my fireplace for hours with hardly any change in room temperature but it only takes a few minutes for the rocket stove to raise the room temperature noticeably.
 It may take a long time to get through all my scrap wood at this rate.
 Feeding the stove every evening after work, I have only managed to go through about one bin (perhaps 20kg) of wood per week.
 Part of the issue is the season.
 It just doesn’t take much heat to get the house to a comfortable temperature right now in early spring.
-I figure I’ll be able to burn a lot more wood in the stove next winter.
+I will be able to burn a lot more wood in the stove next winter.

 Savings

 On average the heat energy available from burning wood is around 4.5 kWh per kg (assuming a 20% moisture content).
-Assuming roughly 80% efficiency of the stove (just a wild guess) the heat extracted will be about 3.5 kWh per kg.
+Assuming roughly 80% efficiency of the stove (just a rough guess) the heat extracted will be about 3.5 kWh per kg.
 I heat my home with electricity that costs about $0.07 per kWh.
-Therefore, the heating value of my scrap wood is about $0.25 per kg and by burning about 20kg per week as I am now I save about $5 per week on heating costs or about 50% of my heating bill for this time of year.
-Savings would be much greater in winter when the stove can be operated more without the room becoming uncomfortably hot.
+Therefore, the heating value of my scrap wood is about $0.25 per kg and by burning about 20kg per week I save about $5 per week on heating costs or about 50% of my heating bill for this time of year.
+Savings will be much greater in winter when the stove can be operated more frequently without the room becoming uncomfortably hot.

 Why not just buy a fireplace insert?